TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 Use:

 - Your own self-hosted Nextcloud
-- Any provider supported by [Rclone](https://rclone.org/overview/) (and [just encrypt with it](https://rclone.org/crypt/)) that isn't: a [Big Tech company](https://en.wikipedia.org/wiki/Big_Tech) (Amazon, Apple, Google, Microsoft...), in a [Five Eyes country](https://en.wikipedia.org/wiki/Five_Eyes) - USA, Canada, Australia, United Kingdom, New Zealand - (BackBlaze, Dropbox, Icedrive, [Mega](https://www.techradar.com/news/internet/kim-dotcom-says-you-can-t-trust-mega-teases-his-own-file-hosting-competitor-1300859), Box, OpenDrive, Crashplan, Wasabi, pCloud, Rsync net, and more...) or in Russia (Yandex...).
+- Any provider supported by [Rclone](https://rclone.org/overview/) (and [just encrypt with it](https://rclone.org/crypt/)) that isn't: a [Big Tech company](https://en.wikipedia.org/wiki/Big_Tech) (Amazon, Apple, Google, Microsoft...), in a [Five Eyes country](https://en.wikipedia.org/wiki/Five_Eyes) - USA, Canada, Australia, United Kingdom, New Zealand - (BackBlaze, Dropbox, Icedrive, [Mega](https://www.techradar.com/news/internet/kim-dotcom-says-you-can-t-trust-mega-teases-his-own-file-hosting-competitor-1300859), Box, OpenDrive, Crashplan, Wasabi, pCloud, Rsync net, and more...) or in Russia (Yandex...) - good ones are Hetzner Storage Box and Jottacloud.
 - [Cryptee](https://crypt.ee/) (Note: expensive, not audited, not supported by Rclone)
-- [Filen](https://filen.io/) (Note: really young, not audited, not supported by Rclone)
+- [Filen](https://filen.io/) (Note: young, not audited, not supported by Rclone)

 Do not use: